 This study was an extension of an established FFB trial, and therefore the recruitment protocol was restricted to recruiting women living with obesity class II and above (BMI≥35).
 Whilst there was a range of BMI (35 to 50+), the participant characteristics were not significantly different.
 Analysis was conducted to assess obesity, nutritional and clinical outcomes.
 Further breakdown into sub-obesity classifications was not applied due to variable sample sizes.
 It is noteworthy that of the 140 women recruited, clinical outcomes data were recorded for 134 women, representing 96% of the original sample.
 However, we acknowledge that the measurement of weight was only recorded in 39 women's medical records, and therefore the calculation of GWG change and subsequent analysis of dietary composition in response to excessive GWG was not feasible.
 Self-reported GWG, or weight at birth, was not sought, given women have been found to under-report birth weight and over-report GWG, which would have reduced the reliability of data.
 However, the lack of recorded weight in health records highlights an additional issue in maternity care, relating to the recommendation to weigh women during later pregnancy weeks (for birth assessment) and this may be highlighting an issue with clinical practice that requires further investigation.

 Whilst all women submitted a 3-day food diary at some point of the study, the number of women who submitted across specific time points varied from 71-52%.
 Furthermore, the number of women who submitted two (at Time points 1 and 3) or three diary entries (at Time points 1, 2 and 3) was 33 or 26 percent, respectively.
 Three-day food diaries were chosen as the best method for dietary collection for this study in recognition that other methods (such as food frequency questions are retrospective and may be less reliable).
-A strength of the method employed included the appointment to clarify and validate the quality of their diet records, which we suggest increased the accuracy and reliability of reported dietary intake and enhanced the subsequent nutritional analysis.
+A strength of the method employed included the appointment to clarify and validate the quality of their diet records using various tools, which we suggest increased the accuracy and reliability of reported dietary intake and enhanced the subsequent nutritional analysis.
 However, it is noteworthy that for future research, online food diaries and research appointments may increase submission.

 5. Conclusion